 About ALKemist Bio

-At ALKemist Bio we are developing TCR-T cells that possess the ability to specifically target ALK antigens found on ALK-positive cancer cells, primarily focusing on non-small cell lung cancer patients.
-By harnessing the power of the immune system and engineering T cells to precisely recognize and combat these cancerous cells, we aim to pave the way for more effective treatments aiming at improving the standard of care.
+At ALKemist Bio, we are developing T-cell-based therapies that specifically target ALK antigens found on ALK-positive cancer cells.
+By harnessing the power of the immune system and engineering T cell therapies that precisely recognize and combat these cancerous cells, we aim to pave the way for more effective and durable treatments to improve the standard of care.

 TCR-T cell therapy, or T-cell receptor-engineered T cell therapy, is a cutting-edge immunotherapy approach designed to harness the patient's own immune system to target and destroy cancer cells.
 Here's how it works: